SkygearIO/guides/push-notifications/basics/android.md

 1. Use Skygear default `FirebaseMessagingService`, it will help you to handle the token registration and simply display the message in android default Notification.
-2. Create your own `FirebaseMessagingService`, use Skygear SDK for sending token to skygear and customize code in `onMessageReceived`.
+2. Create your own `FirebaseMessagingService`, use the Skygear SDK to send the token to Skygear and customize the codes in `onMessageReceived`.

 ### Option 1: Use Skygear default `FirebaseMessagingService`

-- Update `AndroidManifest.xml` file in your application, include the following in the manifest:
+- Update the `AndroidManifest.xml` file in your application, include the following in the manifest:

     ```
     <service android:name="io.skygear.skygear.fcm.FirebaseMessagingService">